kaspermunch/PopulationGenomicsCourse/Exercises/05_population_structure/README.md

 Answer the same questions
 as answered in this tutorial and write a report (5 pages maximum) about the results and the analysis you have done.
-The deadline of the report will be given during the lecture.